irfanhakim-as/charts/mika/flex/README.md

 4. Head to **Settings > Server > Network** and configure the following:

    - Enable Relay: `Disabled`.

    - Custom server access URLs: Enter the domain name of the Plex server i.e. `https://plex.example.com`.

+      > [!NOTE]
+      > You may skip this setting if you are using an external Plex server.

    - Click the **Save Changes** button.

 5. Head to **Settings > Server > Libraries** and configure the following: